Welcome to the

 Use the download button below to have access to the full presentation file.

-First meeting in Strasbourg
+First Annual meeting in Strasbourg

 On 27th and 28th of September 2023, 13 representatives of European public funds for game met in Strasbourg to exchange with their peer institutions and to debate on various game support topics.
 Exchanging best practice and discuss key hot topics were developed at length during the 2 days.The objective is to develop a pan European network to make the European video game ecosystem stronger with public support.